 This material will primarily cover nonjudicial foreclosure of consensual security interests governed by Article 9 of the Texas Uniform Code (Chapter 9, Texas Business & Commerce Code).
-It will not cover foreclosure of liens in real property, judicial foreclosure of Article 9 security interests, or foreclosure of nonconsensual liens, such as ad valorem tax liens.
+It will not cover foreclosure of liens in real property or foreclosure of nonconsensual liens, such as ad valorem tax liens.